-The advent of insulated glass attracted many people to start using them in their houses due to their versatility and numerous benefits.
-Insulated glass intensified its popularity due to its insulation properties due to its thermal capabilities.
+The advent of this attracted many people to start using them in their houses due to their versatility and numerous benefits.
+It intensified its popularity due to its insulation properties due to its thermal capabilities.
 It estimated that it helps to reduce heat loss by 50% over single-pane glass due to its capability to maintain both cold and warm temperature conditions.

 Features of Insulated Glass Unit

-It is vital to comprehend the features of insulated glass units and how they work to effectively conserve energy.
-The first thing you’ll notice about most insulated glass units is their glazing structure which is made by two or more panes of glass that are commonly referred to as double-pane insulated glass.
-The double-pane insulated glass is typically made up of two or more glass, which is separated by a cavity and the edges of the insulated glass are usually sealed.
+It is vital to comprehend the features of the glass and how they work to effectively conserve energy.
+The first thing you’ll notice about most this is their glazing structure which is made by two or more panes of glass that are commonly referred to as double-pane.
+The double-pane is typically made up of two or more glass, which is separated by a cavity and the edges of them are usually sealed.

-They commonly use drying agents such as silica and Zeolites which do not corrode with the insulated glass unit.
-Sealants are also used to prevent the gas in between the insulated glass panes from escaping.
+They commonly use drying agents such as silica and Zeolites which do not corrode with it.
+Sealants are also used to prevent the gas in between the panes from escaping.
 The main sealant used is the butyl sealant that seals the insulated glass and the spacer airtight.
 Other sealants used include silicone and polysulphide which are mainly used as secondary sealants.

 Wood is a good insulator, but it requires to be regularly maintained for it to last for a long period.
 Wood frames are prone to rot when they are exposed to extreme weather conditions or even be attacked by insects like termites.
 Vinyl frame material is also a good insulator that has considerable moisture resistance, thus it is not prone to condensation.

 Aluminum frames are resilient and thus have more durability compared to other frame materials.
 However, the metallic composition of aluminum frame materials makes them good conductors of heat and thus, they are poor insulators and not efficient when it comes to conserving energy.
 Fiberglass frame materials are typically more effective compared to other frame materials.
+Also, companies like kpdiesel use glass like this.
 Fiberglass is durable and good insulators making them be energy-efficient compared to wood and vinyl frames.

-There are numerous benefits of insulated glass that have led to many people using them but also have played a huge role in changing the architecture landscape.
-Some of the common benefits of insulated glass include energy-effectiveness, versatility, noise reduction, easy maintenance, and increased property value.
+There are numerous benefits that have led to many people using them but also have played a huge role in changing the architecture landscape.
+Some of the common benefits include energy-effectiveness, versatility, noise reduction, easy maintenance, and increased property value.
 Insulated glass units are versatile.
-You can add the insulated glass unit to any opening you desire since they can be customized to fit the size of any opening.
+You can add it to any opening you desire since it can be customized to fit the size of any opening.
 Thus, they can be used as windows in your home or even commercial buildings, you can also use them for both your interior and exterior doors.

 Insulated glass helps to reduce heat transfer from your interior home to the exterior or vice versa during both the cold and hot temperatures.
 During the cold season, they help to maintain hot temperatures in your house by preventing heat to escape to the outside environments.
 During the hot seasons, they prevent excessive heat from entering your house and thus maintain cool temperatures.
 Therefore, you do not need to use any air conditioners to regulate your home’s temperature and thus, help to reduce your energy bills.